What is toothpaste made of? Are there harmful ingredients in toothpaste?

 It’s not suitable for women who are pregnant or breastfeeding as not enough is known about its side-effects.
 Potential side effects following overexposure include bloating and diarrhea.
 Xylitol is toxic for dogs so be careful which paste you are brushing your pet’s teeth with.

 Xylitol is everywhere because evidence shows it is good to help prevent tooth decay.
-There are currently very few pastes on the market that don’t contain it, so check the ingredients list if it’s something that you want to avoid.
+Whilst it is included with many toothpastes, there are some that don’t contain it, so check the ingredients list if it’s something that you want to avoid.